-- 1 Suggest two reasons for social class differences in death rates. - 2 Suggest two reasons why women earn less than men. - 3 Suggest two reasons why members of minority ethnic groups are more likely than White people to be unemployed.
+- 1 Suggest two reasons for social class differences in death rates. - 2 Suggest two reasons why women earn less than men. - 3 Suggest two reasons why members of ethnic minority groups are more likely than whites to be unemployed.

 How do sociologists study society?